 When someone registers a DBA, it does not typically give them exclusive rights to use that name.
 Other companies may also be able to use the name in the state.
 While a few states protect registered fictitious names by refusing to approve overly alike names, most do not guarantee exclusivity.

 Establishing an LLC offers more business name protection because the state will not usually allow the formation of another company (or a DBA) with that same name.
 However, if a business name is used by a company that provides products or services very different from the LLC that wants to use the name, the state might allow both companies to use the name.

 Business owners can apply for a federal trademark through the United States Patent and Trademark Office (USPTO) for more extensive business name protection.
-A registered trademark offers protection against other companies (no matter where they are in the U.S.) that offer similar products and services from using a trademarked name.

 3. Business Owner Liability

 Similarly, if an LLC or corporation uses a DBA, any taxes associated with the business activity conducted under the DBA flows through to the LLC’s or corporation’s tax return.
 LLCs that meet the IRS’s eligibility requirements have the option of electing S Corporation tax treatment.
 So, instead of all business profits being subject to Social Security and Medicare taxes, only owners’ wages and salaries have those taxes levied on them.
 For some entrepreneurs, this might lower their overall tax burden.